CarpentryConnect/carpentryconnect.org/in-person.markdown

 - [Eventbrite](https://www.eventbrite.com/)
 - [Google Forms](http://forms.google.com)
 - [Typeform](http://typeform.com)

+Eventbrite makes it easier to collect any ticket fees and donations in case you need to do so for your event.

 Regardless of the tool you decide to use to manage your CarpentryConnect registrations, here are some key questions we recommend asking in your event’s registration form:
 - A person’s identification details that they are comfortable having on their name tag